isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 With the recent rise in scam and phishing attempts, it is important to verify that the message received is genuinely sent by an official source.<br>
 From 1 August 2022, we will send SMSes from the ID “CPF Board”.
 The SMS sender ID “SG-Workfare” will no longer be in use.<br><br>
 <img class="advisory1" src="/images/SMS%20Advisory/SMS%20Advisory.png" align="center">
-<p style="text-align:center">This is only an example of a Workfare SMS.
+<p style="text-align:center; font-size:17">This is only an example of a Workfare SMS.
 The actual SMS received may be different.</p><br>
 Here are some tips on how you can protect yourself against phishing SMSes purporting to be sent from CPF Board:<br>
 <ul style="list-style-type:disc;">
 	<li style="font-size:16px">Check the SMS is sent by ‘CPF Board’ to the mobile number registered with CPF Board.
 If you are unsure of whether you had registered your mobile number, please login to the CPF website with your Singpass and check your <a class="hyperlink" href="https://www.cpf.gov.sg/member/ds/account-settings">account settings</a>.</li>